-Learn how to make a money transfer to Switzerland at the lowest cost in 4 easy steps
+Learn how to transfer money to Switzerland with the lowest fees and best rates in four easy steps

-It is now time to complete the sign-up form on the provider's homepage - be prepared to give an offical ID and/or a proof of adress - and get started with your transaction.
+Go to the money transfer provider's website to sign up - be aware you will often need to provide an ID document and/or a proof of adress - and provide the details of your transaction.

 Switzerland is a very international country and there are many reasons why you would need to send money to Switzerland.
 Whether you are sending money to Switzerland for business or personal matters, it is essential to compare your options before each transaction to find the providers with the best Swiss franc (CHF) exchange rates.